Build Loyal Customers With A Blog

 Artists are not confined to only selling their art to people who live in the local area.

-You have the ability to sell your work to people around the work.
+You now have the ability to sell your work to people around the work.

-You might ask, “What art sells the best?“
+When you are first starting, you might ask, “What art sells the best?“

-There is a market for all art.
-There are a lot of people in the world with a wide variety of tastes.
-Thanks to the internet you have the ability to connect with them all.
+There are many people in the world with a wide variety of tastes, and thanks to the internet, you can connect with them all.

-How can you connect with people around the world who are interested in your artistic style?
+The million-dollar question is, “How can you connect with people around the world who are interested in your artistic style?”

-If done correctly artist blogs can generate thousands of page views per month.
+If done correctly, artist blogs can generate thousands of page views per month.

 What Are Artist Blogs